operations specialist navy

 • Air and surface status board keeping

-With Ready, Relevant, Learning, instead of attending Operations Specialist “A” school sailors self-study pier side via interactive, self-directed courseware, step-by-step guides, demonstration videos, and game-based virtualization software during a sailors career dependent on specific skills required.
+With Ready, Relevant, Learning, instead of attending Operations Specialist “A” school sailors self-study pier side via interactive, self-directed courseware, step-by-step guides, demonstration videos, and game-based virtualization software during a sailor’s career dependent on specific skills required.

-Besides Operations Specialist Class “A” school, the Navy expects and encourages Operations Specialists to complete self-paced Non-Resident Training Courses (NRTC) and relative Personnel Qualification Standards (PQS) when they get to the fleet to enhance their knowledge and increase their promotion opportunities.
+Non-Resident Training Courses (NRTC) and relative Personnel Qualification Standards (PQS) will enhance their knowledge and increase their promotion opportunities.

 In addition, The Navy provides online training to qualified Navy Operations Specialists through their Credentialing Opportunities On-Line website, referred to as Navy COOL.

-There also exists Navy Operations Specialist-related Class “C” schools for more senior, high performing Navy Operations Specialists interested in further training.
+There also exists Navy Operations Specialist-related Class “C” schools for more senior, high-performing Navy Operations Specialists interested in further training.

 How Much Are Navy Operations Specialists Paid?